jrp244/byu-cs324/lab-shell-signals/README.md

  - `/bin/sleep 10 &` - the command entered on the command line, including the
    `&` operator.

-If enter `jobs` at the prompt while `/bin/sleep 10` is still running in the background, you will see a list of all the currently stopped and _backgrounded_ jobs, noting that there is, at the moment, only one:
+If you enter `jobs` at the prompt while `/bin/sleep 10` is still running in the background, you will see a list of all the currently stopped and _backgrounded_ jobs, noting that there is, at the moment, only one: